billthefarmer/specie/README.md

 * **Remove** the selected currencies.
 * **Copy** selection value to clipboard.
 Only one value will be copied.

+## Widget
+On creating a widget a selection dialog will pop up showing the current currencies.
+Select the currency to display.
+This overrides the **Widget entry** setting.
+Touch the configure icon in the top right of the widget to change the currency.
+This will only change the currency for the last widget created regardless of which widget was touched.
+Android 12 provides an alternate method of configuring widgets which will work correctly.

 ## Settings
 ### Update
 * **WiFi** Update while connected on WiFi only